 This bill amends existing laws regarding criminally negligent homicide in Alaska, specifically addressing the penalties associated with such offenses.
-It establishes that criminally negligent homicide can be classified as a class B felony or escalated to a class A felony if the individual caused the death of another while operating a motor vehicle and knowingly failed to stop and provide reasonable assistance, as mandated by AS 28.35.050 and 28.35.060.
+It establishes that criminally negligent homicide can be classified as a class B felony or escalated to a class A felony if the individual caused the death of another while operating a motor vehicle and knowingly failed to stop and provide reasonable assistance as required by law.
 Similar provisions are made for the criminally negligent homicide of an unborn child.
-Additionally, the bill introduces a new sentencing range for those convicted of class A felony criminally negligent homicide, stipulating a term of imprisonment of seven to eleven years.
+The bill also modifies sentencing guidelines, indicating that a defendant convicted of a class A felony related to these offenses may face a definite term of imprisonment ranging from four to seven years, depending on the circumstances of the crime.

 Statutes affected: